PAVANTEJ-05/seeds/README.md

 **YieldSage** is built to revolutionize your experience in decentralized finance with three key pages:
 - **AI DeFi Assistant 🤖**: Get real-time answers and insights about DeFi.
 - **Liquidity Pools Explorer 🌊**: Discover and analyze the top liquidity pools in the market.
-- **Crypto Analytics Dashboard 📊**: Monitor your wallet balance, earnings, and market trends.
+- **AI Price Predictions 📊**: Monitor your wallet balance, earnings, and market trends.

 This project is designed for anyone who loves crypto, innovation, and a smooth user experience. 😎✨